Search our site:

 come up with a few games for Thanksgiving that would revolve around being thankful during the

-Last year, one of our sons introduced us to a game called “The Game of Things”; we made our own with homemade questions, etc. This could easily become a Thanksgiving game of Things!
+A few years ago, one of our sons introduced us to a game called “The Game of Things”; we made our own with homemade questions on index cards.
+This could easily become a Thanksgiving game of Things!

 All you’ll need are index cards, pens, slips of paper and people!
 On each index card right a prompt; we’ve given some examples as follows:

-Have each player add to your prompts before starting the game; you'd be surprised with how creative some people can be!
+Have each player add to your prompts by writing their ideas on index cards too before starting the game; you'd be surprised with how creative some people can be!

 In each round a different person is the “Reader.”
 They draw an index card, read it out loud, and everyone writes an answer on a slip of paper and passes it back to the Reader.
 The Reader fills out a slip, but does not guess during their round.
 The Reader rereads the prompt along with all the answers.
 Play begins with the person to the Reader’s left guessing which answer belongs to which person.
 If they get one right, they may guess again until they make an incorrect guess, and the next person to their left may try.
 If a person’s answer is guessed correctly, they are out for the round and may not have a turn guessing during the remainder of the round.
 After all answers have been correctly matched each person gets one point for each correct guess.
 Play rotates to the left and the person to the previous Reader’s left becomes the Reader for the next round.